DLillard12/black_and_white_pixilator/readme.md

 So it appears that the video had some random factor that was adding in pixels that were characterized 'incorrectly' I will be adding this stochastic element.

+I was having issues with pixelation, because I was using the wrong variable name!
+Took me forever to find.